-Eddie Allen, who served as special teams coordinator and running backs coach at the University of Rhode Island for the last six years, was named special teams coordinator and tight ends coach at the University of Delaware in March, 2014.
+Eddie Allen, who previously served as special teams coordinator and running backs coach at the University of Rhode Island for six years, was named special teams coordinator and tight ends coach at the University of Delaware in March, 2014.

 In 2011, Rhode Island averaged 21.5 yards per kick return while allowing an average of just 18.9 yards per return.
 In 2010, under the direction of Allen, URI ranked in the CAA's top five in four special teams categories and held the league's top kickoff return average (23.8).

 Among the highlights was a blocked punt that was returned for the game-winning score over 2009 defending champion Villanova.
 In 2009, Rhode Island punter Tim Edger led the CAA in punting with a 41.5-yard average, and in 2008, the Rams blocked nine kicks on the season.